cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `HIDDEN_ITEM` This item cannot be seen in AIM.
 - `HOT` Item is hot (see EATEN_HOT).
 - `LITCIG` Marks a lit smoking item (cigarette, joint etc.).
-- `MUSHY` FREEZERBURN item was frozen and is now mushy and tasteless and will go bad after freezing again.
 - `NO_PARASITES` Invalidates parasites count set in food->type->comestible->parasites
 - `QUARTERED` Corpse was quartered into parts.
 Affects butcher results, weight, volume.
 - `REVIVE_SPECIAL` ...
 Corpses revives when the player is nearby.